Special rules apply to land held on trust.

 You can find your deduction on page 2 of your assessment.

-If land held by a trustee of a discretionary trust or a unit trust is used by a beneficiary or unitholder as their principal place of residence (PPR), the trustee can make a PPR nomination.
+If land held by a trustee of a discretionary trust or a unit trust is used by a beneficiary or unitholder as their PPR, the trustee can make a PPR nomination.

 Trustees are assessed on the land used by the PPR beneficiary as though it was the only land owned by the trustee and at general rates.
 The land is exempt for the PPR beneficiary and they will not be individually assessed on it.